Raghav-2104/Foodie/README.md

 4. Run  `flutter run`  to start the app.

 ## Features to be added
-- Showing order details of all the customers in admin panel.
+- Showing order details of all the customers in the admin panel.
 - Payment mode integration.

 ## Bugs

-- In Menu page, the add button is not changing to remove button but all the functionalities are working as expected.
-- On Registration page, after tapping on register, circular progress indicator is not working.
+-Currently no bugs

 ##  Contributing